samijaber/GSoC-Kojo--13/README.txt

 The content of this prototype ended up successfully becoming the Tracing feature in the Kojo IDE.
-Head over to http://kogics.net/ to download the IDE and see what it looks like!
+Head over to http://kogics.net/kojo-downloadto download the IDE and see what it looks like!

 prototype on connecting to a VM (for debugging purposes).
 It now prints the passed arguments to a Method and its return values.
 ---------------------------------